Ygnas/honeybeez/README.md

 # Ignas Baranauskas web assignment 1
 > Your own website about honey🍯

-This simple website serves a website about honey and bees.
+This simple website about honey and bees.

 ## Installation